featurebyte/featurebyte/docs/about/concepts/data_semantics.md

 #### Nodes of the Dictionary type

-The nodes of level 2 determine whether the Dictionary field is a `Dictionary of Positive Values`.
+The nodes of level 2 determine whether the Dictionary field is a `Dictionary of Positive Values`,  `Dictionary of Negative Values` or  `Dictionary of Unbounded Values`.

 The nodes of level 3 connected to `Dictionary of Positive Values` include: